 The plight of the Thai soccer team and the heroic cave rescue mission has gripped the world for the past weeks.
-Who would have thought that a South African diver was part of the rescue mission?

 The Nightmare Rescue Mission

-The world breathed a collective sigh of relief yesterday as the gruelling 17-day ordeal for the 12 boys and their coach was finally over thanks to an epic rescue mission.
+The world breathed a collective sigh of relief yesterday as the grueling 17-day ordeal for the 12 boys and their coach was finally over thanks to an epic rescue mission.
 The group ventured into the vast cave complex in the northern province of Chiang Rai after soccer practice on June 23 and were trapped when a rainy season downpour flooded tunnels.
-The team was stuck in a partly flooded chamber about 4 kilometres inside the caves.
+The team was stuck in a partly flooded chamber about 4 kilometers inside the caves.
 It took a multiple-country mission of rescue divers three days under extremely taxing conditions to rescue the whole team.

 Leandro Nicolas Gerardo is an advanced diver and currently lives in Bangkok.
 He was originally born in Argentina but grew up in Pinetown, South Africa.
 When he heard about the mission he flew over as a volunteer rescue diver.